milanto-hery/bioacoustic-detection-pipeline/README.md

 1. Audio is segmented into short, fixed-length windows.

-2. Time–frequency features (e.g., spectrograms or log-mel) are extracted.
+2. Time–frequency features (spectrograms) are extracted.

 3. A CNN is trained to detect the presence of a target species.